Exybris/FPS-real-tests_fractal-pulsating-spiral/docs/README.md

 # FPS - Fractal Pulsating Spiral Pipeline v3

-The pipeline is not yet updated, but the complete, debugged, and explanatory notebook is coming soon
+The pipeline is not yet updated, but the complete, debugged, and explanatory notebook is now here in /notebooks

 ## 🌀 Vue d'ensemble (mise à jour et correction du readme à venir)